betoule/cosmologix/doc/validation_paper.md

 # Summary

-Type-Ia supernovae are standardizable candles allowing to measure distances in the universe.
-Inference of cosmological parameters from such datasets is made easy by providing fully differentiable computation of the distance-redshift relation as function of the cosmological parameters.
-We also provide common fitting formulae for the acoustic scale so that the resulting code can be used for fast cosmological inference from supernovae in combination with BAO and CMB distance measurements.
-We check the accuracy of our computation against CCL and astropy.cosmology and show that our implementation can outperform both codes by X order of magnitudes in speed while maintaining a reasonable accuracy of X mag on distance modulii in the redshift range $0.01--1000$.
+Type-Ia supernovae are used to measure luminosity distances in the universe thanks to their property of standard -- or standardizable -- candle.
+Cosmologix makes inference of cosmological parameters from thousands of such measurements easier and faster by providing fully differentiable computation of the distance-redshift relation as function of the cosmological parameters.
+It also provide common fitting formulae for the acoustic scale so that the resulting code can be used for fast cosmological inference from supernovae in combination with BAO or CMB distance measurements.
+We checked the accuracy of our computation against CCL and astropy.cosmology and show that our implementation can outperform both codes by 1 order of magnitudes in speed while maintaining a reasonable accuracy of $10^{-4}$ mag on distance modulii in the redshift range $0.01 < z < 1000$.

 # Statement of need

-Several software are available to compute cosmological distances including astropy, camb, class, ccl.
-To our knowledge only jax-cosmo provide automatic differentiation through the use of JAX.
-Unfortunately, at the time of writing, the distance computation in jax-cosmo is neglecting contributions to the energy density from neutrinos species.
+Several software are available to compute cosmological distances including `astropy`, `camb`, `class`, `ccl`.
+To our knowledge only `jax-cosmo` and `cosmoprimo` may provide automatic differentiation through the use of JAX.
+Unfortunately, at the time of writing, the computation in cosmoprimo does not seem to be jitable and distance computation in jax-cosmo is neglecting contributions to the energy density from neutrinos species.
 The accuracy of the resulting computation is insufficient for the need of the LEMAITRE analysis.

 The LEMAITRE collaboration is therefore releasing its internal code for the computation of cosmological distances.
 The computation itself